HKFree/UserDB/readme.md

 ### Run locally

 Override environment variables defined in `docker-compose.yml` using `docker-compose.override.yml` when necessary.
+Don't forget that some settings are still present in `app/config/config.local.neon`.

 ```bash
 docker-compose build